edge-js/lexer/errors/E_UNCLOSED_CURLY_BRACE.md

 ```

-The following is a valid expression
+The following are valid expressions

 #### Valid